DONATE & SUPPORT EXIT HATE

 If you have a loved one involved in extremism and don't know what to do, don't worry you are not alone.

-Providing non-judgmental support, Exit Hate Trust have a dedicated family support team and we want to help you keep your loved one safe and away from danger.
+Providing non-judgmental support, Exit Hate has a dedicated online family support programme, and we want to help you keep your loved one safe and away from danger.

-Working together we are here for you and want to support you to understand why someone can become involved in extremism and how to have conversations that don't end up in arguments, so you can help the person you love, see alternatives to extremism and how family life is everything.
+Working together, we are here for you and want to support you in understanding why someone can become involved in extremism and how to have conversations that don't end up in arguments, so you can help the person you love, see alternatives to extremism and how family life is everything.

 About Us

-Exit Family Support is a dedicated programme of Exit Hate Trust and we are here to help people who think their loved one might be involved with an extremist group.
+Exit Family Support is a dedicated programme of Exit Hate, and we are here to help people who think their loved one might be involved or supportive of ERW (Extreme Right-Wing) extremism.

-We are family members who have had a loved one involved ourselves and former far-right activists who’ve rejected our past and now use our lived experiences to help others.
+Working together, our team includes family members who have had a loved one involved and former far-right activists who’ve rejected their past and now use our lived experiences to help others.

-As we have been through this ourselves, we know what you’re going through and we can help.
-Alongside our family members and formers who have a lived experience of the impact of extremism, we also have a growing number of professionals who engage with people involved, so we understand, sympathise and never judge.
+As we have been through this ourselves, we know what you’re going through, and we can help.
+Alongside our family members and formers who have lived experience of the impact of extremism, we also have a growing number of volunteers and professionals who help us engage with people involved, so we understand, sympathise, and never judge.

-Because most of us have been through what you are experiencing, we know how lonely and worried you can feel and that's why Exit Family Support exists and we have been supporting families since 2017.
+Because most of us have been through what you are experiencing, we know how lonely and worried you can feel, and that's why Exit Family Support exists, and we have been supporting families since 2016.

 Not the police, there is no risk in contacting us.
 Everything you say is in confidence and just between us.